Disclosure of inside information

 In disclosing inside information, the main rule is that inside information which directly concerns the issuer involved must be disclosed as soon as possible by the issuer.

-As an exception to this main rule, an issuer can delay the disclosure of inside information provided that the issuer meets three cumulative conditions.
-Immediately after the inside information has been disclosed the delay must be reported to the AFM.
-The delay can be reported in the form used to file press releases.
+As an exception to this main rule, an issuer can delay the disclosure of inside information provided that the issuer meets the three cumulative conditions listed in article 17(4) MAR.
+In this case, immediately after the inside information has been disclosed in public, the issuer must confirm the delay while completing the form for disclosure of inside information.
+This form is available in the AFM Portal.

 Employees of organisations in the public domain